Database schema

 The top level of the database is an object, with the following fields:

-• devices (list of object): list of device
+• chips (list of object): list of chip

 • bonds (list of object): list of bond